 Of course, one advantage that a clock function with a light sensor has over the astronomical clock is that it can take actions according to the actual light intensity outside.
 The astronomical clock cannot account for cloudy or particularly sunny days.
 The choice is yours.
 Everything is possible.
 After all, in the TELETASK system it’s software defined and 100% flexible.

 Many applications are similar to those with a light sensor, with the difference that you do not need such a sensor.
 Closing the curtains, activating garden and drive-way lights or even indoor lights.
 For example one hour before sunset.
 Ideal for outdoor dining and enjoying the garden or for increased security.
 After sunset, for example, the path to the front door, the parking lot, or the entrance gate to the property can be automatically illuminated without the need for motion sensors all around.
 Garden sprinklers can be activated in the night at a number of hours after sundown of before sunrise.
 Easy to configure and flexible to change in a matter of seconds.
 Even from remote site.

 With control based on an astronomical clock, the TELETASK home automation system becomes even more versatile, for even more convenience in and around buildings.
-It is a feature we received many requests for and which we are happy to make available.
+It is a feature for wich we received many requests and which we are happy to make available.

 You can find the Astro Clock functions in the functions list: